Genivia/ugrep/README.md

                   option.

            -w, --word-regexp
-                  The  PATTERN  is  searched for as a word (as if surrounded by \< and \>).
-If a PATTERN is specified, or -e PATTERN  or  -N  PAT- TERN,  then  this  option  does not apply to -f FILE patterns to allow -f FILE patterns to narrow or widen the PATTERN search.
+                  The  PATTERN  is  searched for as a word, such that the matching text is preceded by a non-word character and is  followed  by  a non-word  character.
+Word  characters are letters, digits, and the underscore.
+With option -P,  word  characters  are  Unicode letters,  digits,  and underscore.
+This option has no effect if -x is also specified.
+If a PATTERN is specified, or -e  PATTERN or  -N  PATTERN,  then this option has no effect on -f FILE pat- terns to allow -f FILE patterns to narrow or widen the scope  of the PATTERN search.

            -X, --hex
                   Output matches in hexadecimal.
 This option is equivalent to the --binary-files=hex option.
 See also option --hexdump.

            -x, --line-regexp
-                  Only  input lines selected against the entire PATTERN is consid- ered to be matching lines (as if surrounded by ^ and $).
-If  a PATTERN  is  specified,  or  -e PATTERN or -N PATTERN, then this option does not apply to -f FILE patterns to allow -f FILE  pat- terns to narrow or widen the PATTERN search.
+                  Select only those matches that exactly match the whole line,  as if  the  patterns  are  surrounded  by ^ and $.
+If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option has  no effect  on  -f FILE patterns to allow -f FILE patterns to narrow or widen the scope of the PATTERN search.

            --xml  Output file matches in XML.
 If -H, -n, -k, or -b is  specified, additional values are output.
 See also options --format and -u.

            -Y, --empty
                   Permits empty matches.
 By default, empty matches are  disabled, unless  a  pattern  begins with `^' or ends with `$'.
 With this option, empty-matching patterns such as x?  and  x*,  match  all input, not only lines containing the character `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are output with the `-' separator as  context  of  the  matching lines.
 See also options -A, -B, and -C.

            -Z[[+-~]MAX], --fuzzy[=[+-~]MAX]
                   Fuzzy  mode:  report  approximate  pattern  matches  within  MAX errors.
 By default, MAX is 1: one deletion, insertion  or  sub- stitution  is  allowed.
 When  `+' and/or `-' precede MAX, only insertions and/or deletions are allowed, respectively.
 When `~' precedes  MAX,  substitution  counts as one error.
 For example, -Z+~3 allows up to three insertions  or  substitutions,  but  no deletions.
 The  first character of an approximate match always matches the begin  of  a  pattern.
 Option  --sort=best  orders matching  files  by  best  match.
 No  whitespace  may be given between -Z and its argument.

            -z, --decompress
                   Decompress files to search, when compressed.
 Archives  (.cpio, .pax,  .tar  and .zip) and compressed archives (e.g. .taz, .tgz, .tpz, .tbz, .tbz2, .tb2, .tz2, .tlz, .txz, .tzst)  are  searched and  matching  pathnames  of  files  in  archives  are output in braces.
 If -g, -O, -M,  or  -t  is  specified,  searches  files within  archives  whose  name  matches  globs, matches file name extensions, matches file signature magic bytes, or matches  file types, respectively.
 Supported compression formats: gzip (.gz), compress (.Z), zip, bzip2 (requires suffix  .bz,  .bz2,  .bzip2, .tbz,  .tbz2,  .tb2,  .tz2), lzma and xz (requires suffix .lzma, .tlz, .xz, .txz), lz4 (requires  suffix  .lz4),  zstd  (requires suffix .zst, .zstd, .tzst).

            -0, --null
                   Prints  a  zero-byte (NUL) after the file name.
 This option can be used with commands such as `find -print0' and `xargs  -0'  to process arbitrary file names.

            A  `--' signals the end of options; the rest of the parameters are FILE arguments, allowing filenames to begin with a `-' character.

            Long options may start with `--no-' to disable, when applicable.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that `.' matches any non-newline character.
 Pattern `\n' matches a newline character.
 Multiple lines may be matched with patterns  that match one or more newline characters.

     EXIT STATUS